 By far one of our most popular industries for employment, jobs in the government cover the local, state and federal levels, with the latter including jobs in all three branches of the United States government.
 Given Georgetown’s location in our nation’s capital, much of the student body seeks internships and full-time employment – and as a result, we see many government employers actively seeking Hoyas for internships and full-time positions.

 If you are interested in a career in government or policy, a good place to begin is to keep up-to-date on current issues before the various branches of government.
-Some good news sources include: Federal News Radio (new window), GovLoop (new window), and the Washington Post PowerPost (new window).
+Some good news sources include: Federal News Radio, GovLoop, and the Washington Post’s PowerPost.
 For jobs in local or state government, it is also helpful to examine local news sources, such as your hometown newspaper, to understand the issues facing your community.

 Attend employer information sessions, industry events – on and off-campus, and connect with the local chapter of popular professional organizations.
 Professional associations host a variety of professional development, educational, and networking events.
 If the cost of membership is prohibitive, contact leadership and ask if there are sliding scale prices for students.
 Volunteering for a conference, educational, or social event is another great way to connect with leaders in the industry.
 In fact, to be successful in a career in government (any level) requires that you make good use of your network, as it is often the way to find out about incredible opportunities.

 Develop a LinkedIn profile that communicates your personal and professional brand.
 Joining groups related to your industry is a great way to meet new people, find mentors, contacts, and ask questions.
 Reach out to alumni through Hoya Gateway, Georgetown University’s “career insights” page on LinkedIn, and via Georgetown University’s Alumni Career Network.
-The Cawley website provides helpful guidelines on networking (new window) and LinkedIn shares how to build your LinkedIn student profile.
+The Cawley website provides helpful guidelines on networking and LinkedIn shares how to build your LinkedIn student profile (PDF).

 Select Government Associations

-For students interested in federal employment opportunities, it is important to note that the process for hiring is quite different, is a decentralized process with some centralized components, and many additional regulations not found in other industries.
-A job applicant will want to invest time in learning about each gency’s application requirements, assessment tactics and background checks.
-For information on the specifics of federal hiring, refer to the Office of Personnel Management (new window).
-For tips and tricks on starting a career search, and how it differs in federal government, see GoGovernment.org (new window).
-For background information on various agencies, and smaller organizations within government, and to learn more about the culture and mission of various government offices, check out The Best Places to Work in the Federal Government (new window) (™) rankings.
+If you are interested in federal employment opportunities, it is important to note that the federal hiring process is quite different than any other process.
+It is a decentralized process with some centralized components, and many additional regulations not found in other industries.
+A job applicant will want to invest time in learning about each agency’s application requirements, assessment tactics and background checks.
+For information on the specifics of federal hiring, refer to the Office of Personnel Management.
+For tips and tricks on starting a career search, and how it differs in federal government, see GoGovernment.org.
+For background information on various agencies, and smaller organizations within government, and to learn more about the culture and mission of various government offices, check out The Best Places to Work in the Federal Government (™) rankings.

-The first thing any student should do if interested in a job or internship in Federal government, is to create an account on USAJobs.gov (new window).
-It is the go-to job posting site for all government jobs (with some exceptions within the national security/intelligence community, and for disability (new window), “Schedule-A (new window),” “Schedule-C (new window)” and other positions).
-Information on jobs and internships available for students and recent graduates can be found here (new window).
+The first thing any student should do if interested in a job or internship in Federal government, is to create an account on USAJobs.
+It is the go-to job posting site for all government jobs (with some exceptions within the national security/intelligence community, and for disability, “Schedule-A,” “Schedule-C” and other positions).
+Information on jobs and internships available for students and recent graduates can be found at USAJobs’ student and recent graduates page.
 For other government jobs on Capitol Hill, your resume should be the standard one page.
 Use strong action verbs and focus on your skills and accomplishments to show (not just tell) an employer that you have the required abilities.
 Be concise.

 Although a federal resume does tend to take the place of a cover letter in federal job opportunities, some agencies do require some statement of interest or cover letter.
 Be sure to read the application directions carefully.
 If you are asked to write a cover letter or statement of interest, be energetic, intelligent and aware when writing cover letters.
 Use specific examples to demonstrate your skills and abilities.
 In government service, a deep connection and commitment to the mission of the agency or government body often factors into the application.
 The purpose of a cover letter is to convince someone to interview you.